 Alberto and Mario were born and raised in Salamanca, Spain and came to Utah several years ago on a scholarship to teach.
 They graduated from the University of Valladolid with a Bachelors in Education.
 After coming to Utah and starting their teaching careers, they were hungry for more learning.
 The eTwinz attended the University of Utah where they graduated with a Masters in Education from a participating school, the International University of La Rioja.
-Currently, Alberto and Mario teach 5th and 6th grade at Canyon Creek Elementary School in Farmington where their students are part of the Spanish/English Immersion program.
+Currently, Alberto and Mario are working on their PhD focused on future-ready skills.

+The Herraez Twins teach 5th and 6th grade at Canyon Creek Elementary School in Farmington where their students are part of the Spanish/English Immersion program.
 They are heavy users of technology, and they enjoy sharing their passion with the students at Canyon Creek Elementary.

-These practices have been recognized by institutions like UCET (Utah Coalition for Educational Technology) and DSD (Davis School District) that granted the eTwinz with several awards such as the Outstanding Young Educators of the Year Award or the Best of Davis Award.
+In 2019, their innovative practices were recognized by UCET (Utah Coalition for Educational Technology) that granted the eTwinz with the "Outstanding Young Educator of the Year Award" and DSD (Davis School District) that honored the eTwinz with the "Best of Davis Award".

 In 2020, WE Charity awarded the eTwinz with the WE Teacher award for their work in the Social and Emotional field and their serving learning practices.
 In 2021, Alberto and Mario were included in the "Top ten North America education influencers" by the famous organization T4 Education.
 Also, the prestigious publication EdTech Magazine (CDW) included the eTwinz in their legendary list "30 K-12 IT Influencers to follow in 2021", this list gathers the most influential educators from around the world since 2016.